 With SEO’s blend of technical and creative elements, it’s no wonder how challenging us newbies tend to find it.

-The truth is, it’s challenging because we don’t have the platforms to practice it and gain skill.
+The truth is, it’s challenging because we don’t have the platforms to practice it and gain the right skills at a steady worthwhile pace.

 Sure you can watch the videos and do the courses, but to actually jump in and make a difference takes actual skill, skill that you won’t gain from just watching videos.